hyperspy/hyperspy/doc/user_guide/mva.rst

 styled distinctly from the remaining components to show which are considered signal, as opposed to noise.
-Alternatively, by providing an integer value for ``threshold``, the line will be drawn at the specified component (see The number of significant components can be estimated and a vertical line drawn to represent this by specifying ``vline`` as ``True``.
+Alternatively, by providing an integer value for ``threshold``, the line will be drawn at the specified component (see below).
+The number of significant components can be estimated and a vertical line drawn to represent this by specifying ``vline`` as ``True``.
 In this case, the elbow or knee is found in the variance plot by estimating the distance from each point in the variance plot to a line joining the first and last